 These documents are reviews of the accessibility of office applications for users with disabilities.
 These reviews may be useful to users, employers and others.
 However, it should be noted that the reviews are intended to be informative, but not definitive, and that they can be outdated by updates to the office applications or assistive technologies.
 It is best practice to consult other reviews and to test applications in your work context (e.g., using a "demo" version) before making a purchase or a full organizational switch.

-Translations of documents on this site are available from our Translations page.
-Currently, we have translations into Dutch.
+Versions of documents on this site are available from our Other Languages page.

 The Accessible Office Documents Project welcomes translation assistance.
 If you are interested in translating any of the documents on this site, please see our Translation Policy.

 Please send any questions, comments or corrections to firstname.lastname@example.org.